 Al Andalus Itinerary

-As the Al Andalus barrels along the region, it makes various stops along the way.
-It ticks off the major highlights of the region – Granada, Sevilla, Cordoba- and manages to throw in a sprinkling of lesser-known cities including Baeza and Ronda for a very well-rounded experience.
+As the Al Andalus weaves through this evocative part of Spain, it makes various stops along the way.
+It ticks off the major highlights of the region – Granada, Sevilla, Córdoba- and manages to throw in a sprinkling of lesser-known cities including Baeza and Ronda for a very well-rounded experience.

 GOOD TO KNOW | Tours are entirely optional, as is disembarking for that matter.
 The onboard staff will provide you with a schedule for the day, the only fixed appointments are lunch and getting yourself back on the train in time for departure.